taecontrol/moonguard-docs/docs/server-monitoring.md

 ---
-id: System monitoring
+id: Server Monitoring
-slug: /system-monitoring
+slug: /server-monitoring
 sidebar_position: 10
 ---

-MoonGuard provides a hardware health monitoring system that allows you to track hardware variables of your server.
+MoonGuard provides a server monitoring system that allows you to track hardware variables of your server.
 It works with the `CheckHardwareHealthCommand` from [Larvis](https://github.com/taecontrol/larvis/tree/1.alpha?tab=readme-ov-file#commands) to monitor the CPU load, memory, and total disk usage.